openstack/puppet-openstack-guide/doc/source/testing.rst

 =======

 Testing is required for all new code.
-If you want to contribute, but are unfamiliar with the tests we use, take a time and visit `Unit Tests`_ and `Functional Tests`_ sections and the |ci|_ documentation.
+If you want to contribute, but are unfamiliar with the tests we use, take the time to visit the `Unit Tests`_ and `Functional Tests`_ sections and the |ci|_ documentation.